atilasantos/s3-file-creation-python/README.md

 - **env-values.yaml**: Define the values to be applied according to the environment of deployment, also has the requirement of running every five minutes.

 ## App files
--**Dockerfile**: The file used to build the docker image containing the code app.
+- **Dockerfile**: The file used to build the docker image containing the code app.
--**requirements.txt**: The required packages to run the application -**src/run.py**: The code itself which is responsible to create files inside a S3 bucket.
+- **requirements.txt**: The required packages to run the application
+- **src/run.py**: The code itself which is responsible to create files inside a S3 bucket.

 ## Provisioning
 Follow the steps bellow to provision the infrastructure without hadaches: